-Code of Maryland Regulations 13A.02.02.01-.04 - Emergency Plans, sets forth the requirements for emergency plans that shall be developed and implemented by each of Maryland's 24 LSSs.
-It is important to note that these regulations on Emergency Plans are currently being reviewed and may change after publication of this document.
-"Emergency plan" means a plan for each LSS and each public school within the LSS that addresses mitigation, preparation, response, and recovery involving an emergency, including responding to:
+Code of Maryland Regulations 13A.02.02.01-05 Emergency Plans set forth the requirements for emergency plans that shall be developed and implemented by each of Maryland's 24 LSSs.
+A "School emergency plan' means a plan for each public school grounds within the local school system that addresses mitigation, prevention, preparation, response, and recovery to an emergency including responding to:

-- Violent or traumatic events on school grounds during regular school hours or during school-sponsored activities; and - Events in the community that affect normal school functioning.
+- violent or traumatic events on school grounds during regular school hours or during schoolsponsored activities; or - events in the community that affect normal school functioning."

-The Regulation further requires each LSS to develop an emergency plan for each public school and central administration office under its jurisdiction in consultation with other health and safety officials in the local community to:
+The regulation further requires each LSS, jurisdiction in consultation with other health and safety officials in the local community, to "develop an emergency plan for all public school grounds to include maintenance, transportation, and central administration office under its jurisdiction that:

-- Deal with the contingencies of man-made, technological, and natural hazards; and - Conform to the requirements of the regulation.
+- deals with the contingencies of man-made, technological, and natural hazard; - conforms to the requirements of the regulation; and - aligns with the [Maryland] Emergency Planning Guidelines for Local School Systems and Schools."